Tips and advice for reducing food waste at home

 Whether you’re just beginning to address food waste at home or are a seasoned kitchen expert, you can learn a new trick and do more.
-Here are some tips and strategies to get you going.
+Here are some tips and strategies to make the most of your food.

 For the Beginner

-- Do some meal planning for the week and write a shopping list.
+- Make a meal plan for the week and write a shopping list.

 - Never shop hungry.
 Hunger can lead to overbuying or impulse buys.

-- Watch out for multi-buy deals.
+- Resist those multi-buy deals.
 If you can’t get through it all, the money saved is money lost.

 - Get label-savvy.
 Remember that only ‘use by’ dates matter, while ‘best before’ dates can be ignored.

-- Make sure your fridge temperature is correct to make sure food stays fresh for longer.
+- Make sure your fridge temperature is set to between 2 and 5 degrees.
+Your food will stay fresh for longer.
 Contact us to receive a free fridge thermometer.

 - Use your freezer to the fullest.
-Many foods can be frozen to extend their life, and freezers use less energy when they are full.
+Many foods can be frozen right up to their ‘use by’ date to extend their life.
+Freezers use less energy when they are full.

 - Lunch is for leftovers.
-If you struggle to cook exact portions, plan to eat the leftovers the next day.
+If you struggle to cook exact portions, use your leftovers.
+Search for leftover recipes here.

 For the Savvy Saver